parseword/darkstat-with-asn/README.md

 In order to reduce DNS query load, an effort is made to skip AS Number lookups for IP addresses in certain reserved ranges (RFC1918, multicast, etc.).
 IPv6 hosts are also skipped for the time being.
+The ASN column will display "(none)" or "(unsupported)" for these hosts.

 ASN support adds a second child thread to darkstat, mirroring the behavior of the main DNS resolution thread.
 In testing, there was no noticeable additional